puppetlabs/bolt/documentation/writing_plans.md

 }
 ```

-If your plan accepts a single `TargetSpec` parameter you can call that parameter `targets` so that it can be specified with the `--targets` flag from the command line.
+If your plan accepts a single `TargetSpec` parameter, you can call that parameter `targets` so that it can be specified with the `--targets` flag from the command line.

-### Creating Target objects
+### Creating target objects

-Creating Target objects in a plan means they are part of the in-memory inventory - they can be
+Creating target objects in a plan means they are part of the in-memory inventory - they can be
 referenced and run alongside targets that are loaded from the inventory file, but their data is not
 saved between plan runs.
-They only exist for the lifecycle of the plan run.
+They only exist for the life cycle of the plan run.

-There are two main ways you may want to instantiate Target objects within a plan: getting a Target
+There are two main ways you may want to instantiate target objects within a plan: getting a target
-that may already exist, or making a new Target object that clobbers any existing Targets with the
+that may already exist, or making a new target object that clobbers any existing targets with the
 same name.

-To get or create a Target use the `get_target` function.
+To get or create a target, use the `get_target` function.
 This takes a single URI and returns a
-single Target object with the same name if it already exists in the inventory, otherwise it will
+single target object with the same name if it already exists in the inventory, otherwise it will
-create the Target and return it.
+create the target and return it.
 Similarly `get_targets` takes an array of URIs, gets or creates
-each Target, and returns an array of Target objects.
+each target, and returns an array of target objects.
 Some transport options can be [configured in
 the URI string](https://puppet.com/docs/bolt/latest/configuring_bolt.html), but if this isn't
 sufficient you can use
-[set_config](https://puppet.com/docs/bolt/latest/plan_functions.html#set-config) to set config on
+[set_config](https://puppet.com/docs/bolt/latest/plan_functions.html#set-config) to set configuration options on the targets.
-gotten Targets.

-To create a new Target that clobbers an existing target with the same name use `Target.new()`, which
+Use `Target.new()` to create a target that clobbers an existing target with the same name. `Target.new()`
 takes a data hash with the same keys as [inventory target
 definitions](https://puppet.com/docs/bolt/latest/inventory_file_v2.html#target-object).
 You can use
 this to configure more options for the target than are available in the URI alone, but it is a
-destructive action: if you try to create a Target with the same name as Target that already exists
+destructive action: if you try to create a target with the same name as a target that already exists
-in the inventory (either from in-memory or from the file), the old Target will be completely
+in the inventory (either from in-memory or from the file), the old target will be completely
-destroyed and replaced with the new Target object.
+destroyed and replaced with the new target.

-All new targets are added to the 'all' inventory group, and no other groups.
-See [modifying Target
+All new targets are added to the `all` inventory group, and no other groups.
+See [modifying target
 objects](#modifying-target-objects) for information on modifying group membership.

 ```